CelsiaSolaraStarflare/Fyona-Editor/README.md

 4. The agent will analyze your layout and make suggestions or modifications
 5. When Agent Mode is enabled you can toggle **Allow layout edits** inside the chat panel.
 Turning it on lets Fyona call built-in tools to read or overwrite `layout.json`, or to run structured terminal commands until the task is complete.

+When Agent Mode is active, the assistant now iteratively replays your request: it issues precise terminal commands, re-reads the layout (or runs `status`/`echo`), restates what still needs work, and continues issuing edits until the design matches your description or it explains what remains.
+Each pass arrives with the latest plan, so the agent reanalyzes the problem space without you needing to resend the prompt manually.
+The run-mode dropdown/tool-limit counter has been removed because Fyona now always auto-continues until the layout satisfies your prompt.

 ### Terminal Commands

 Open the floating terminal (or type `/terminal` in chat) to run scripted layout tweaks.
 Besides the original `pages`, `echo`, and `add` verbs, the terminal now understands: